-- Independent power producers The independent power producers ("IPPs") are divided into several types, according to the production technologies which they use: conventional IPP, cogeneration facilities, renewable energies IPPs, pumped energy (this technology does not produce power but rather stores the energy for use during peak hours or hours where it is not possible to produce power from renewable energies) and large enterprises that constructed power plants for themselves for which they received a self-production license.
+- Independent power producers The independent power producers ("IPPs") are divided into several types, according to the production technologies which they use: conventional IPP, cogeneration facilities, renewable energies IPPs, pumped energy17, and large enterprises that constructed power plants for themselves for which they received a self-production license.
 Section 93 of the Natural Gas Sector Law defines that natural gas sold to an independent power producer is a product subject to control under the Control of Prices of Commodities and Services Law, 5756-1996.
-In 2021, the natural gas consumption of the IPPs amounted to approx. 4.08 BCM, which represents approx. 33% of the overall consumption of natural gas in that year in the entire market. - Large industry consumers This tier of consumers comprises several significant consumers, which are essential to the development of the Israeli gas sector.
+In 2022, the natural gas consumption of the IPPs and cogeneration facilities amounted to approx. 5.3 BCM, which represents approx. 42% of the overall consumption of natural gas in that year in the entire market. - Large industry consumers This tier of consumers comprises several significant consumers, which are essential to the development of the Israeli gas sector.
 Consumers with significant power and reputation in the Israeli market, having extensive experience and knowledge pertaining to the operations of Israeli industry in general and the operations of the natural gas sector in Israel in particular.
 Most of the large industrial enterprises in the market executed agreements for the purchase of natural gas within the construction of private power plants at the enterprise's premises, for the supply of the enterprise's needs of electricity and heat (by generating steam from the residual heat of the power plants), constituting only part of the production capacity of the power plant, and the sale of the produced electricity to external consumers or to the IEC.
 Accordingly, the natural gas purchase agreements signed by most of the large industrial enterprises thus far also have the characteristics of agreements with private power plants.
-In 2021, natural gas consumption by the industrial sector amounted to approx. 2.62 BCM, an increase of 4% compared with 2020.
-The increase chiefly derives from the higher demand of a number of large industrial consumers.
+In 2022, natural gas consumption by the industrial sector amounted to approx. 2.61 BCM, which figure is identical to the gas consumption in 2021.